 Business Relief (BR) has been an established piece of inheritance tax legislation since 1976, enabling qualifying assets that have been owned for at least two years to be passed on free from inheritance tax.
 Assets that qualify for Business Relief include agricultural land, forestry, trading businesses and certain qualifying companies quoted on AiM.

 Inheritance tax planning using Business Relief enables assets to obtain relief more quickly than would be possible through trusts or gifts – and, perhaps most importantly, this is done in the investor’s name, so there is no loss of control over the capital.Learn more about qualifying areas

 Business Relief as part of an estate planning strategy

 Key benefits of investing in qualifying companies or assets:

-You can give your money away during your lifetime to reduce the value of your estate, but it’s not an option with which many people feel comfortable.
-However, with a Business Relief qualifying investment, you keep hold of your wealth as the shares are held in your name.
+Investors can give their money away during their lifetime to reduce the value of their estate, but it’s not an option that many people feel comfortable with.
+However, with a Business Relief qualifying investment, investors keep hold of their wealth – as the shares are held in their name.

-Investing in qualifying companies means your investment has the potential to increase in value.
-As with any investment, there is risk and you could lose some or all of your money.
+Investing in qualifying companies means that investments have the potential to increase in value.
+As with any investment, there is risk – and investors could lose some or all of their money.

 Some people are put off by traditional estate planning strategies, such as making gifts or putting money in trust, as these typically take seven years before becoming fully exempt from inheritance tax.
-A Business Relief qualifying investment enables the shares to obtain 100% exemption after a holding period of just two years.
-The shares need to be held at the time of death.
+A Business Relief qualifying investment enables the shares to obtain 100% exemption after a holding period of just two years, as long as they are held at the time of death.